What is ‘CycleRAP’?

 What problem is CycleRAP trying to solve?

-The lack of bicycle crash data is fast becoming a major challenge for road safety.
+The lack of data about bicycle crashes is a major challenge for road safety.
 Data is critical for understanding the nature of the problem and how to address it.
 Even for those with the most developed road crash data reporting systems, the quality of crash data for bicyclists and other users of light mobility remains poor.

 Data for bicycle crashes which do not involve motor vehicles is a particular challenge.
-This is due to the simple fact that—even in cases of severe injuries—only ambulance services are called to attend to crash victims and no report or analysis of the crash cause is completed by traffic police.
+This is due to the simple fact that—even in cases of severe injuries—typically only ambulance services are called to attend to crash victims and no report or analysis for the cause of the crash is completed by traffic police.

 “Cyclists are now the biggest challenge we have in achieving Vision Zero” – Anna Niska, VTI Sweden